-Single parents often have a difficult time keeping above the poverty level (see Table 30) due to their being the only income producer and needs such as affordable child care, housing, and health care.
+Single parents often have a difficult time keeping above the poverty level (see Table 30) due to their being the only income producer and needs such as affordable childcare, housing, and health care.
 The most significant group of such households is the female headed household with children below 18 years of age.

-TABLE 30 FEMALE HEADS OF HOUSEHOLD CITY OF WATERFORD

-Householder Type Number Percent

-Female Headed Householders 305 14.6%

-Female Heads with Own Children 248 11.9%

-Female Heads without Children 57 25.7%

-Total Householders 2,089 100.0%

-Female Headed Householders Under the Poverty Level 53 2.5%

-Total Families Under the Poverty Level 284 13.6%

-Source: U.S. Census, 2017-2021 American Community Survey, B170.
-12 •
+Female Headed Householders Under the Poverty Level532.5%Total Families Under the Poverty Level28413.6%Source: U.S. Census, 2017-2021 American Community Survey, B17012

-As shown in Table 30, there were 305 households headed by females in the City of Waterford in 2021, and 81 percent of them had related children.
+As shown in Table 349, there were 305 households headed by females in the City of Waterford in 2021, and 81 percent of them had related children.
 Of the 388 Female Headed Households, with and without children, 53 were considered under the poverty level or 2.5% of total householders in the City.
 Additionally, as the U.S. Census estimates, there are 284 families under the poverty level, or 13.6 percent of total householders.

-TABLE 31 FEDERAL POVERTY LEVEL {FPL} Two-member family Three-member family Four-member family \$19,720 \$24,860 \$30,000 Source: U.S. Department of Health and Human Services, 2023 Poverty Guidelines for the 48 Contiguous States and
+TABLE 351 FEDERAL POVERTY LEVEL {FPL} Two-member family family Three-member family Four-member fa \$19,720 \$24,860 \$30,000 Source: U.S. Department of Health and H the District of Columbia Iuman Services, 2023 Poverty Guideline s for the 48 Contiguous States and